bald-cap/COVID-ANALYSIS/README.md

 eg. of conclusion -> you can conclude by saying that even though more younger were hospitalised the number of dates are higher within the aged group

 8. Regional Distribution -> Did the coldest areas in France have the highest Hospitalisations ?
-- Group Temp by Regions
+- Group Temp by Regions - Heat map
-- Group Hosp by Regions
+- Group Hosp by Regions - Heat map

-Try to plot data on a heat map.
+And compare the 2 maps and conclude

 ### DONE BUT NOT PLOTTED